Live News Articles Safety Guide Register Now ▶

 How do OKX's spot fees compare to going directly on-chain for DeFi access?

-OKX charges a 0.08% maker fee and 0.1% taker fee on spot.
+OKX publishes a 0.08% maker fee and 0.1% taker fee at the base spot tier, verified June 2026 at okx.com/fees.
 Most on-chain DEXes charge 0.05% to 0.3% in pool fees plus variable gas.
 For large trades on Ethereum mainnet, OKX's spot market is typically cheaper after gas.
 For smaller trades on low-fee chains like Solana or Arbitrum, direct on-chain is often less expensive in total.

 Which blockchains does the OKX Web3 wallet support in 2026?